aliFrancis/SEnSeIv2/README.md

 ## Installation

 Before installing SEnSeIv2 with either method below, make sure you have a working installation of PyTorch and torchvision (with CUDA drivers, if you want to use a GPU).
-[More info on install pytorch here here](https://pytorch.org/get-started/locally/).
+[More info on installing pytorch here](https://pytorch.org/get-started/locally/).
 This is _not included_ in the requirements.txt file.

 #### Install with pip